Eyes Playing Tricks

 Lilly’s daddy never came home.

 But, I would see him from time to time, like an illusion, suddenly he appeared, though his presence did not fill the house like my own father’s.
 He did not say much, though he would always ask about my daddy and told me to pass along his greeting, which I never remembered to do.
 Sometimes he would tell me a funny story about my daddy, to which I always raised two eye-brows out of respect, but they never impressed me because it was common wherever I went.
-People liked to tell me how funny he was.
-Yeah, I know, was the common refrain to myself.
+People liked to tell me how funny he was, as if by some bizarre twist that would surprise me.

 One suffocating, hot day Lily said: “You wanna go ring an old lady’s doorbell?”